Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **Repository Document Field**: the field to use for the path - can be any date field
 * **Pattern**: The pattern used to break down the date into a folder path

-The default is /yyyy/M/dd/kk/mm/ss/
+The default is `/yyyy/M/dd/kk/mm/ss/`

-In this case, kk is used for hours.
+In this case, `kk` is used for hours.

 ##### Example

-For the document file.txt, if you set the field to used the modified date `'#{rd.modifieddate}'` and the date is `1999-04-20T12:01:23`, then your path with the default pattern will be:
+For the document `file.txt`, if you set the field to use the modified date `'#{rd.modifieddate}'` and the date is `1999-04-20T12:01:23`, then your path with the default pattern will be:

 `/1999/4/20/12/01/23/file.txt`